aiedrow/OpenAI-Example/README.md

 Overall, the OpenAI API Example is a useful resource for developers looking to integrate the OpenAI API into their applications and explore the capabilities of GPT-3.
 The second File of OpenAI Example generates Images from text.

+#
+#### Here's A list of Files and Folders while Also xplaining Their Usage in the code

-- assets/
+> assets/
-This File Contains Header File & Configuration File.
+##### This Folder Contains Header File & Configuration File.

-- openaiart.php
+`openaiart.php`
-This File Generates Artwork From Text Using OpenAI API
+##### This File Generates Artwork From Text Using OpenAI API

-- openaichat.php
+`openaichat.php`
-This File Generates Answers based on your text using OpenAI API.
+##### This File Generates Answers based on your text using OpenAI API.

+#

-This Code can be modified for personal usage and by doing so you may use it to create a personal chat bot, An AI Writer, An AI parisona or more fun things.
+This Code can easily be modified and by doing so you may use it to create a personal chat bot, An AI Writer, An AI parisona or tons of more fun things.